SchoolOfCode/final-project_back-end-12/README.md

 - Matthew Miller [@codedresser](https://github.com/codedresser)
 - Nathan Lee [@N-LEE-94](https://github.com/N-LEE-94)

 If you have any questions, feel free to get in touch!
+Thanks!

 ## Installation